The Danger of Hydrogel Water Beads

 They are also very trendy as a children’s toy for parties and for sensory play experiments.

 Water beads are non-toxic but they can still be dangerous.
 These beads are polymer balls and act as superabsorbers.
 These are substances that are able to absorb many times their own weight in liquids, especially water or aqueous solutions, and form a hydrogel.

 What makes them dangerous for children is that if they are swallowed, the balls can lead to internal injuries and even death because they may expand (internally) in the child’s digestive tract (gut).
 Even though they might be non-toxic, when expanding in the bowel, they can cause a blockage which may, in the worst case require surgical removal (and have even caused death).
 There have been reports of waterbeds having expanded to the size of a golf ball and larger.

 The Medical Journal of Australia reported that these beads can swell to 400 times their original size when placed in water and hence present a “unique foreign body challenge”.

 And even if they are non-toxic, they are not edible and pose a choking hazard to young children.

 The New South Wales Poisons Information Centre in Australia has issued a very clear warning: PLEASE KEEP ALL WATER EXPANDING ITEMS OUT OF REACH OF CHILDREN AND DO NOT USE AS A TOY OR SENSORY AID.
 And that includes those that are marketed as sensory learning tools for children on the autism spectrum.

-This entry was posted in Uncategorized and tagged autism safety, child safety, choking baby, choking toddler, parenting, parenting advice, safety tips, sensory play, water beads.
+This entry was posted in Blog and tagged autism safety, child safety, choking baby, choking toddler, parenting, parenting advice, safety tips, sensory play, water beads.
 Bookmark the permalink.